spectrocloud/librarium/packages/docs/content/02-getting-started.md

 9. Select '1' for the Number of Nodes.
 10. SSH Keys - Create a new ssh key pair (or pick one of your existing ones).
 Enter the public key in this field.
 The public key will be installed in the gateway VM nodes to provide ssh access as the user 'spectro'.
 This is useful for troubleshooting purposes.
 10. Leave the NTP servers option blank, only if NTP is already configured on each of the ESXi hosts.
-11. Select DHCP as IP allocation strategy.
+11. Select DHCP as the IP allocation strategy.
 12. Click 'Confirm'.
 Private Cloud Gateway would transition to 'Provisioning' state.
 It takes around 10 to 15 minutes for the gateway to be installed.
 Two new VMs are created as part of gateway provisioning.
 13. Proceed to creation of cluster profile once the gateway transitions to 'Running' state.